mando100801/odin-recipes/README.md

 # odin-recipes
-The odin project for html
+This project is for demonstrating html skills that I learned in the Odin project.